uxtxarly/uxcuellar.github.io/work/projects/a288d20020c6de3a6926698a5b7f0a39adce6c79/design-system.md

     <img src="/images/ds-1.jpg" alt="Primitives: typography">
   </div>
   </figure><br>
-- **Level 1 / Foundation:** The foundation level included components that can’t be broken down any further.
+- **Level 1 / Foundation:** The foundation level included components that could not be broken down any further.
 These were the very basic building blocks of our products.
-As such, they couldn't contain nested components and overrides were minimal.
+As such, they could not contain nested components and overrides were minimal.
 Some foundational components were logos and avatars.<br><br>
   <figure>
   <div class="carousel" data-flickity='{ "imagesLoaded": true, "percentPosition": false }'>
     <img src="/images/ds-4.jpg" alt="L1: avatars">